This is part 3 of a small series about toxins. If you have not read What is Detox and How to Prep for Detox, start here

 Coffee Enemas have been around a while

 I won’t get into them much here but these things are the bees knees when it comes to gaining health.
-The reason this does anything is because we have a special set of veins in our bum that transports something in the organic coffee, directly to our liver.
+The reason these help us is because we have a special set of veins in our bum that transports something in the organic coffee, directly to our liver.
 This allows our liver to do like 200 or 600 times as much detox as usual and seems to be rather safe.
 There are people that have done coffee enemas daily for 40+ years and lived healthy lives.
 Some people use coffee enemas while naturally healing through cancer.

 Once we get past the ick facter, these things aren’t really all that bad.
 People have no problem eating and drinking things we know we shouldn’t but right when it comes to drinking stuff up the butt we cringe?
-Lol just kidding, this is weird af but what are you gonna do? die?
+Lol just kidding, this is weird af but what are we gonna do? die?
+I don’t think so.